 Modern and contemporary classes are

-Emphasized is movement and
+movement emphasized and technique.

-structured than classical ballet, great
+less structured than classical ballet.

-Emphasized is movement and control is
+Emphasis is on movement and control

-required to maintain off center
+is required to maintain off center

-expression, suspend and release
+expression, with suspend and release

 positions and seemingly unbalanced